Kudalf/WindowsLockScreenPics/README.md

 - In the windows powershell, run `sh getLockScreenPic.sh`

 You will find your lock screen pictures saved in your `C:\Users\Username\Desktop\LockScreenPics` folder.

+## Automation
+Follow this [instruction](https://www.windowscentral.com/how-create-automated-tasks-windows-11) to schedule your periodical task in Windows.